nmshd/documentation/_docs_integrate/01-connector-tutorial.md

 > </rapi-doc-mini>

-The full set of APIs can be found <a href="https://enmeshed.is.enmeshed.eu/docs/rapidoc">in the OpenAPI specification</a> of every Connector.
+The full set of APIs can be found [in the OpenAPI specification](https://enmeshed.is.enmeshed.eu/docs/rapidoc) of every Connector.

 Some Flows:
 ![Test Diagram]({{site.plantuml}}integrate/diagrams/Test.pu)